jersou/clite-parser/README.md

 cliteRun(Tool, { printHelpOnError: true });
 ```

-To print help on specific error without `printHelpOnError=true`, use
+To print help on specific error only, without `printHelpOnError=true`, use
 `{ cause: { clite: true } }` :

 ```typescript